Can you heal disc herniation with the back traction/decompression therapy?

 Multiple additional sprains, which are not typical for these parts of the spine, lead to painful stretching of the posterior longitudinal ligament of the spine and, as a result, to its weakening.
 The intervertebral disc is no longer so firmly fixed by the ligaments and during physical exertion can shift towards the weakened posterior longitudinal ligament, acquiring the properties of an intervertebral hernia with all its clinical manifestations.
 Despite the fact that in most cases, conservative treatment of a herniated disc is preferable, only a small number of clinics offer a real way to treat hernia, considering conservative treatment to be laborious and time-consuming.

 What is the difficulty of treating a herniated disc?
 The problem is that the intervertebral disc “bulging” is overgrown with connective tissue “sticking” in the bulging position.
+In nearly all cases, surgeons can remove just the protruding portion of the disk.
+Rarely, the entire disk must be removed.
+In these cases, the vertebrae might need to be fused with a bone graft.
+To allow the process of bone fusion, which takes months, metal hardware is placed in the spine to provide spinal stability.
 That is why it is impossible to cure a herniated disc only with the help of traction therapy techniques, an integrated approach is needed: manual therapy, massage, and physiotherapy with the obligatory use of the Lumbarest therapy method.

 Treatment of a herniated disc is quite long.
 It will require your will, perhaps a change in habits, but the result will reward you many times over.